Travel to Seoul, and you can easily navigate your way around the majority of the city by subway.

 1. BTS / MRT / Airport Link

-Bangkok is a city that's literally saturated with taxis.
-There are so many that I sometimes wonder just how any of them can make a profit.
+Bangkok is a city that's saturated with taxis.
+There are so many that I sometimes wonder just how many of them can make a profit.

 Though there are many cheap flights to Phuket, I've even heard of people just hopping in a Bangkok taxi and heading straight there!

-There are all sort of different buses like some that take the highway, some with air condition and others with open air windows.
+There are different buses like some that take the highway, some with air-conditioning and others with open-air windows.

 4. Tuk Tuk